Kepler-452b: Discovery and follow-up studies

 In 2009, NASA's Kepler space telescope was observing stars on its photometer, the instrument it uses to detect transit events, in which a planet crosses in front of and dims its host star for a brief and roughly regular time.
 In this last test, Kepler observed 50,000 stars in the Kepler Input Catalog, including Kepler-452; the preliminary light curves were sent to the Kepler science team for analysis, who chose obvious planetary companions from the bunch for follow-up by other telescopes.
 Observations for the potential exoplanet candidates took place between 13 May 2009 and 17 March 2012.
 Kepler-452b exhibited a transit that occurred roughly every 385 days, and it was eventually concluded that a planetary body was responsible.
 The discovery was announced by NASA on 23 July 2015.

 At a distance of nearly 550 pc, Kepler-452b is too remote for current telescopes or the next generation of planned telescopes to determine its true mass or whether it has an atmosphere.
 The Kepler space telescope focused on a single small region of the sky but next-generation planet-hunting space telescopes, such as TESS and CHEOPS, will examine nearby stars throughout the sky with follow up studies planned for these closer exoplanets by the James Webb Space Telescope and future large ground-based telescopes to analyze their atmospheres, determine masses, and infer compositions.

 A study in 2018 by Mullally et al. claimed that statistically, Kepler-452b has not been proven to exist and must still be considered a candidate.
 However, Kepler-452b is still a possible planet and has not been shown to be a false positive.
+As of 2025, the probability of a false positive detection has been estimated at less than 1%, strengthening the existence of Kepler-452b.

 SETI targeting

-Scientists with the SETI (Search for Extraterrestrial Intelligence Institute) have already begun targeting Kepler-452b, the first near-Earth-size world found in the habitable zone of a Sun-like star.
+Scientists with the SETI Institute (Search for Extraterrestrial Intelligence Institute) have already begun targeting Kepler-452b, the first near-Earth-size world found in the habitable zone of a Sun-like star.
 SETI Institute researchers are using the Allen Telescope Array, a collection of 6-meter (20 feet) telescopes in the Cascade Mountains of California, to scan for radio transmissions from Kepler-452b.
 As of July 2015, the array has scanned the exoplanet on over 2 billion frequency bands, with no result.
 The telescopes will continue to scan over a total of 9 billion channels, searching for alien radio analysis.